 Technology is at the forefront of the design of operations at the Texas Bullion Depository.
 From automated notifications of account events to photographic verification uploads of all deposits and withdrawals to/from depositor accounts, the Texas Bullion Depository has been designed to ensure the depositor sleeps well at night knowing their valuable precious metal assets are properly accounted for and protected.

 While technology helps to ensure a superb user experience, physical security is paramount to the safekeeping of Depository Account Holder assets.
-The Texas Bullion Depository offers fully segregated Class III vaulting in a hardened building at its current location.
-All operations of the depository are conducted under 24 hour video surveillance.
+The Texas Bullion Depository offers fully segregated Class III vaulting at its new purpose-built facility in Leander, Texas.
+All operations of the depository are conducted under 24-hour video surveillance.
 Additionally, the security approach to depository operations ensures layer upon layer of security, which increases in complexity at each successive layer.